Business Succession & Estate Planning

 - Decisions After a Death–Practical Suggestions Regarding Financial and Legal Matters: It is difficult to make decisions or even know where to start after the death of someone close to you.
 This K-State Research and Extension publication provides practical guidance as you face some of the legal and financial issues that may need dealt with.

 - Who Gets Grandma’s Yellow Pie Plate?: Who Gets Grandma’s Yellow Pie Plate?™ provides people with practical information about the inheritance and transfer of non-titled personal property.
 The curriculum, workshop, and related web resources help families communicate, make decisions, and lessen conflict.
 Web-based resources are made available by the University of Minnesota Extension.
-This educational program can also be presented locally in your community by the Post Rock Extension District.
-Contact your local Extension Office for scheduling and details.

 - Kansas Small Business Development Center (KSBCD): The Fort Hays State University KSBDC is a regional resource and support center for the small business person.
 KSBDC works to help entrepreneurs and small business owners start and grow their businesses though professional consulting, training, and resources.